sionpixley/PolyNode/README.md

 - macOS (x64 and ARM64)
 - Windows 10 and newer (x64 and ARM64)

-### Linux support information

-PolyNode only supports Bash or Zsh by default.
-During the install process, PolyNode edits either .bashrc or .zshrc to add two locations to the PATH: PolyNode's home directory `~/.PolyNode` and the symlink for Node.js `~/.PolyNode/nodejs`.
-You can get PolyNode to work for other shells by adding these directories to your PATH environment variable.

 ## How to install PolyNode

 PolyNode does not require sudo/admin privileges to install.